By J. L. Starkey

-Every 48 minutes, someone in the United States dies in an alcohol-related crash.
-That’s close to thirty people every day, and over ten thousand people per year.
+Every 45 minutes, someone in the United States dies in an alcohol-related crash.
+That’s more than 32 people every day, and almost twelve thousand people per year.

 Before you drink and drive…stop.
 Think again.
 There is always a better choice.

 (Note: All newspaper citations were retrieved from newspapers.com.)

 - “3 Killed in Auto Crashes; Man Held as Hit-Runner,” Oakland Tribune, Oakland, California, 15 Feb 1932, p.
 10, col. 2-3.
 (See also: “Two Injured as Cars Crash,” The San Francisco Examiner, San Francisco, California, 15 Feb 1932, p.
 1, col. 2.)

 - “Driver in Jail as Hitrunner; Victim is Dead,” The San Francisco Examiner, 16 Feb 1932, p.
 2, col. 3.